Genymobile/scrcpy/doc/video.md

 Cropping is performed before `--capture-orientation` and `--angle`.

-For screen mirroring, `--max-size` is applied after cropping.
-For camera and virtual display mirroring, `--max-size` is applied first (because it selects the source size rather than resizing it).
+For display mirroring, `--max-size` is applied after cropping.
+For camera, `--max-size` is applied first (because it selects the source size rather than resizing the content).

 ## Display